Lori Loughlin’s Daughters Are ‘Suffering’ Amid College Admissions Scandal, Per ‘ET’

 The source goes on to reveal that Olivia believes her parents have “ruined everything” for her when it comes to her YouTube career.

-However, Olivia Jade’s career isn’t the only one take a huge hit due to the scandal.
-According to The Inquisitr, Lori Loughlin has been fired from her work with The Hallmark Channel, which included movies for the network and a the popular television series, When Calls The Heart.
+However, Olivia Jade’s career isn’t the only one taking a huge hit due to the scandal.
+According to The Inquisitr, Lori Loughlin has been fired from her work with The Hallmark Channel.
+Loughlin had made appearances in movies for the network, and had a regular role on the popular television series When Calls the Heart.
 She has also been axed from Netflix’s fifth and final season of Fuller House.

-Earlier this month when Loughlin was arrested and went before a judge, a sketch artist capturing the action in the courtroom told Fox News that the actress seemed “defiant” and “arrogant” during her day in court, almost like she didn’t think she belonged there.
+Earlier this month — when Loughlin was arrested and went before a judge — a sketch artist capturing the action in the courtroom told Fox News that the actress seemed “defiant” and “arrogant” during her day in court, almost like she didn’t think she belonged there.

 Lori Loughlin and her family have yet to make any public statements regarding the college admissions scandal.